Article Summary: Great Basin National Park Facts

-From around 1000 to 1300 AD, the historic Fremont People inhabited Great Basin National Park, where they left behind abundant evidence of their past residence.
+The Fremont People lived in Great Basin National Park and left behind abundant evidence of their past presence.

-Four distinct artifacts set them apart: (1) very unique “one rod and bundle” basketry construction, (2) moccasins constructed from the hock of a deer or sheep leg, (3) trapezoidal shaped figures found as clay figurines and in rock art, and (4) the unique materials used to make their gray, coiled pottery.
+These differences include unique “one rod and bundle” basketry construction, moccasins made from the hock of a deer or sheep leg, trapezoidal-shaped figures found as clay figurines and in rock art, and the unique materials used to make their gray, coiled pottery.

 The Fremont People Were Primarily Sedentary

 Unlike native tribes before and after them, the Fremont were primarily sedentary.
 They built villages of pit houses with adobe structures to store food.

 They collected wild foods and hunted game, but also cultivated corn, beans, and squash using irrigation techniques.
 The presence of obsidian, turquoise, and shells show that the Fremont traded with distant villages.

 The Fremont built several villages, including one near present-day Baker, Nevada, called Baker Village.

 Another Great Basin National Park Fact relating to the Fremont Indians is that they were artists.

 The Fremont people were known for their rock art, specifically their production of pictographs (painted on rock surfaces) and petroglyphs (carved or pecked into the rock surface).